See by:open filter

 Wendy is Orrick’s Chief Innovation Officer.

 Named the "Most Innovative Lawyer of the Year" by Financial Times in 2018, Wendy is celebrated by clients for her “fresh thinking, legal nuance and practical understanding of the courts.”
 FT editors noted that “rarely have our panel of judges so quickly homed in on a top candidate for innovative individual.”
 As Orrick’s Chief Innovation Officer, Wendy leads Orrick’s efforts to operationalize innovation through novel products, streamlined processes, technology and client consulting on tailored solutions.
-These efforts have contributed to Orrick being named the Most Innovative Law Firm in North America by the Financial Times for three unprecedented years in a row.
+These efforts have contributed to Orrick being named the Most Innovative Law Firm in North America by the Financial Times from 2016-2018 and runner-up in 2019.
 In 2018, The American Lawyer also honored Orrick with its first-ever Legal Services Innovation Award.

 Wendy leads an innovation team of lawyers, technologists, developers, project managers and business professionals.
 FT notes that Wendy “understand[s] the diversity of roles that make a team great” and has “introduce[ed] many new technologies and delivery models that have transformed the way the firm operates and works with clients.”
 She is also recognized by Chambers as a leading individual, nationally, in the area of eDiscovery.
 Wendy is the chair of Orrick’s eDiscovery and Information Governance Group.
 She has been engaged by Fortune 100 companies and major financial institutions to create and deploy eDiscovery and records management programs.
 Wendy has substantial experience in pharmaceutical, product liability and class action litigation.
 Her litigation experience includes multiple trials, supervision of regional and local counsel, management of complex discovery and meet-and-confer negotiations.